techidaily/site-win11-tips/source/_posts/resolving-0x80072f8f-0x20000-error-on-pcs.md

  Windows Registry is an administrative-level, powerful utility that stores information about the programs and processes of your operating system.
 The information here is stored as keys and values.
 You can modify the relevant keys/values to customize the processes of your system, which is exactly what we are going to do in this method.

- However, before you proceed with this method, we highly recommend[creating a Registry backup](https://www.makeuseof.com/tag/backup-restore-windows-registry/) .
+ However, before you proceed with this method, we highly recommend [creating a Registry backup](https://www.makeuseof.com/tag/backup-restore-windows-registry/) .
 This will help you restore the current state of your system in case anything goes wrong during the process.

 When you have created a backup, follow these steps.